Accudio/alistair-shepherd/src/writing/cead-consent.md

 Later on, they want to add more scripts so they either ask for a text box to add them arbitrarily, install plugins, or install a Tag Manager.

 Before long, the site has 5 analytics scripts, 10 conversion trackers and a screen recorder.
-Few of these respect the user's privacy settings or have a way to opt out, and the website slows to a crawl.
+These may not respect the user's privacy settings or have a way to opt out, and the website could slow to a crawl.

 Some developers will give up at the beginning of this process and instead of asking consent put a message saying "This site uses cookies and tracks you.
 Deal with it or fuck off".